From low-VOC paint to the best house plants for better air, bringing sustainability home is easier than you think.

-The rush of home renovations and redecoration projects that began during covid show no signs of slowing down.
-Also on the increase is interest in sustainable decor, energy-efficient appliances, non-toxic materials, and air quality.
+The rush of home renovations and redecoration projects that began during covid shows no signs of slowing down.
+Also on the increase is interest in sustainable decor, energy-efficient appliances, non-toxic materials, and even indoor air quality.

 Sustainability at home